tlecommunity/v2/site/content/server/docker-setup.md

 If there's something you need to run on the server, here's how you do it...

-Once you have `docker-compose up` running do the following:
+Once you have `docker compose up` running do the following:

 ```bash
 # Open another terminal and `cd` into the repo root.